Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Discussion

 \section{Discussion}

-This study, one of the first thorough examinations of photorealistic AIGIs circulated on different social media platforms, empirically investigates the visual features that contribute to perceived realism and the potential implications of these realistic depictions.
-Grounded in the theory of photorealism and perceived realism, we conceptualize AIGI photorealism into four dimensions: content features, human features, aesthetic features, and AI production features.
-Through a comprehensive analysis of 30,824 AIGIs from Twitter and Instagram using quantitative content analysis and qualitative image analysis, we identify the following four key patterns corresponding to these dimensions.
+As one of the first thorough examinations of photorealistic AIGIs circulating on different social media platforms, this study empirically investigates the visual features contributing to perceived realism and the potential implications of these realistic depictions.
+Grounded in the concepts of photorealism and two dimensions of perceived realism, we conceptualize AIGI photorealism into four dimensions.
+Through a comprehensive analysis of 4,335 AIGIs from Twitter and Instagram using quantitative content analysis and qualitative image analysis, our descriptive findings show that photorealistic AIGIs often depict human figures, especially celebrities and politicians, with a high degree of surrealism.
+The aesthetic professionalism is evident in the staging and professional lighting.
+Only a small proportion show overt signs of generative AI, and AI production flaws were rare but diverse, including anatomical, functional, and physical flaws.

-First, among a diverse range of object depictions, there is prevalent presence of human figures among photorealistic AIGIs, with over 67\% containing humans and approximately 10\% of these human-related images featuring politicians and celebrities.
-Second, there is a notable presence of human-related surrealism, where AI manipulates physical characteristics, behaviors, interactions, or contexts to create visually striking and often distorted images.
-Additionally, the AIGIs consistently exhibit a ubiquitous color scheme, high image resolutions, and aesthetic professionalism conveyed through staging and professional lighting.
-Finally, despite the advanced nature of AIGIs depicting realistic scenarios, only a small proportion show overt signs of AI generation, such as production flaws or watermarks, making them nearly indistinguishable from human-created visuals.